-Every successful cyberattack provides a learning opportunity for technologists.
+Every successful cyberattack provides a learning opportunity for technologists, and with every act they also add to these Cybersecurity Statistics, that are already pretty frightening as is.
 WannaCry provides two: Big organizations, particularly in health care, must learn to prioritize safety over compliance; and while doing that, they shouldn’t have to fight against American-made weaponry.

 For a long time, many health care providers have been worried about the wrong thing in cybersecurity — compliance rather than patient safety.
 With the WannaCry, we see the most frightening example yet of the devastating consequences.